 Programmatic environmental documents analyze effects on a broad scale, such as those resulting from proposed policies, plans, programs, or projects where subsequent specific actions will be implemented.
 NEPA analyses for subsequent actions are tiered to the programmatic NEPA review.
 Effects from implementing the Proposed Action in this Chapter are analyzed quantitatively where possible, and when necessary, qualitatively.
+The analysis considers the effects of the Proposed Action on the potentially affected environment and whether these effects are significant (40 CFR 1501.3(b).
 All future activities in the FBFA would be evaluated in detail on a site-specific basis when each project is proposed.

-Effects can be either long term (permanent, residual) or short term (incidental, temporary).
-Short-term effects are sustained for only a limited time, and the environment usually reverts rapidly to the preconstruction condition.
-Short-term effects are often disruptive and obvious.
-Long-term effects are defined as those that endure more than 5 years.
+Effects can be either long term (permanent, residual) or short term (incidental, temporary) (40 CFR 1501.3(b)(2)(i).
+Short-term effects are sustained for only a limited time, and the environment usually reverts rapidly to the pre-construction condition.
+Effects may also be beneficial or adverse (40 CFR 1501.3(b)(2)(ii).